 Co-Occurring Disorder and Dual Diagnosis Treatment

 If you self-medicate with opioids to treat an underlying mental health condition, our co-occurring disorder treatment may be right for you.
-This program offers treatment for both mental health and substance use disorder.
-Our treatment and recovery program for co-occurring disorders is personalized for the individual and can include intensive outpatient therapy, partial care treatment, supportive housing, psychotherapy, medication-assisted treatment for detox and self-help and support groups.
+This program offers treatment for both mental health and substance use disorders.
+Our treatment and recovery program for co-occurring disorders is personalized for the individual and can include intensive outpatient therapy, partial care treatment, supportive housing, psychotherapy, medication-assisted treatment for detox, and self-help and support groups.